54ac/stream-detector/README.md

 ![A screenshot of the options menu.](https://addons.mozilla.org/user-media/previews/full/274/274526.png)

-More details and screenshots available [in the AMO listing](https://addons.mozilla.org/en-US/firefox/addon/hls-stream-detector/).
+More details and screenshots available [in the AMO listing](https://addons.mozilla.org/en-US/firefox/addon/hls-stream-detector/) or the [Web Store listing](https://chrome.google.com/webstore/detail/the-stream-detector/iakkmkmhhckcmoiibcfjnooibphlobak) of the Chrome port.

 ### What is this written in?